viper-hq/react-test-tools/README.md

 ### Mocked

-It allows you to Mock objects in a type safer way.
+It allows you to Mock objects in a type safe way.

 You can reset the object to default value using `resetAllMocks()`.